asifhameed1/ocafix/README.md

 6. Teams from the same club play each other at the beginning of the season halves
 7. No team plays more than one match in the same week
 8. No fixtures scheduled for the day after Kidlington
+9. No fixtures scheduled for the day after The Witney Congress
-9. No fixtures scheduled for the day of the Peter Well's simultaneous event
+10. No fixtures scheduled for the day of the Peter Well's simultaneous event
+11. No fixtures scheduled for the day of the Cowley Blitz
+12. Fixtures between teams from the same club are scheduled at the begining of each half of the season
-10. All University matches are scheduled in term time
+13. All University matches are scheduled in term time
-11. Cowley does not have more than 3 fixtures at home on the same day
+14. Clubs do not have more than a specified number of fixtures at home on the same day (currently 3 for all clubs)
-12. Cowley does not have more than 1 fixtures at home on the third Monday of the month
+15. Cowley does not have more than 1 fixtures at home on the third Monday of the month
+16. Witney does not have adjacent teams playing on the same night